colinmarsch/SimpleWeatherApp/README.md

 # TODO
 * Find a better way to get a weather icon so it isn't blurry
-* Implement change city functionality
+* Implement functioning autocomplete on the city search activity
+* Add another view for future forecasts (5 or 7 days)
+* Get weather for your current location
+* UI upgrades